-In case you were wondering what Bryce Dallas Howard has been up to since The Help, or even Twilight: Breaking Dawn, here’s the answer: a lot.
-Not least of which involves filming one of the most anticipated films of the year (some might even say decade), Jurassic World.
-The Titian-haired actress stars opposite Chris Pratt in the summer blockbuster (premiering June 12—we recommend forgoing your Friday-night plans), and we were invited to go behind the scenes to get ready with her for the Los Angeles premiere.
-We’re warning you in advance: If you’re still under the outdated notion that redheads can’t wear red lipstick, you’re about to be proven very, very wrong.
-Keep scrolling to see how Howard got ready for the big event!
+In case you were wondering what Bryce Dallas Howard has been up to since the 2011 hits The Help and Twilight: Breaking Dawn, here’s the answer: a lot.
+Not least of which was filming one of the most anticipated films since our first introduction to the world of Jurassic Park: Jurassic World.
+The Titian-haired actress starred opposite Chris Pratt in the 2015 summer blockbuster, and we were invited to go behind the scenes to get ready with her for the Los Angeles premiere.
+Warning: If you’re still operating under the outdated notion that redheads can’t wear red lipstick, you’re about to be proven very, very wrong.
+Keep scrolling to see how Howard got ready for the big event.

 “I wanted to give dimension to her skin by blending a light wash of the foundation as a contour under her cheekbones and jawline, to allow her natural pale luminosity to pop,” Bua explains.